chrisladd/DashDashSwift/README.md

 // or
 //    script --input ./path1 --output ./path2
 //
-let input = parser.stringFor(key: "input", or: 0)
+let input = parser.stringFor(key: "input")
-let output = parser.stringFor(key: "output", or: 1)
+let output = parser.stringFor(key: "output")

+// you can also grab these on the fly like so:
+// parser.string(forKey: "path", index: 0)

 if let input = input, let output = output {
    // ...